-- Diverticulitis (a disease which occurs when tiny bulging pouches form in the large intestine & become inflamed)
+- Diverticulitis (a disease that occurs when tiny bulging pouches form in the large intestine and become inflamed)

-Anal fistula is an unnatural condition which is an extension of the abscesses formed inside the anus.
+An anal fistula is an unnatural condition that is an extension of the abscesses formed inside the anus.
 The following may be the possible symptoms of this disorder:

 - Recurring anal abscesses may develop inside the anus

-- Anal opening & the surrounding areas may have pain & swelling
+- Anal opening and the surrounding areas may have pain and swelling

 - Inflammation of the skin around the anus

-- A persistent throbbing pain when you sit down, move around or cough
+- A persistent throbbing pain while sitting, moving, or coughing

 - Passing bloody or foul-smelling pus from the fistula when you poo

-- High temperature (fever) if you have an abscess or fatigue, etc.
+- High temperature (fever) if you have an abscess, fatigue, etc.

-MRI stands for Magnetic Resonance Imaging.
-It is a diagnostic procedure in which strong magnetic fields, magnetic field gradients and radio waves are used to produce images of the body organs.
+- MRI stands for magnetic resonance imaging.
+It is a diagnostic procedure in which strong magnetic fields, magnetic field gradients, and radio waves are used to produce images of the

 - Colonoscopy is a diagnostic procedure used to detect any changes or abnormalities in the large intestine and rectum.
 In this procedure, a flexible, lighted tube is inserted into the colon and the areas within are then examined for any possible changes.

-➢ Elevating the flap or piece of tissue from rectum to form a trap door ➢ Coring out of the infected gland and epithelized internal opening
+- Elevating a flap or piece of tissue from the rectum to form a trap door

-- LIFT Procedure: The Ligation of the Intersphincteric Fistula Tract (LIFT) is used to treat the anal fistulas that pass through the anal sphincter muscles.
-Since sphinctermuscles are an extremely important part of the body and fistulotomy may damage them, and hence LIFT procedure is used instead, to ensure a safe treatment.
-During the procedure, skin above the fistula is cut and sphincter muscles are moved apart after which the fistula is tied off.
+- LIFT Procedure: The ligation of the intersphincteric fistula tract (LIFT) is used to treat the anal fistulas that pass through the anal sphincter muscles.
+Since sphincter muscles are an extremely important part of the body, a fistulotomy may damage them.
+Hence, the LIFT procedure is used instead to ensure a safe treatment.
+During the procedure, the skin above the fistula is cut and sphincter muscles are moved apart after which the fistula is tied off.

 - Stem Cell Therapy: This treatment is suitable for complex anal fistulas caused due to Crohn’s disease.
-Mesenchymal stem cells are injected in the perianal fistulas to treat them because this type of cells is associated with immunomodulatory action which help in lessening the inflammatory response and reduce the activation of CD4 T lymphocytes and promote formation of regulatory T-Cells.
-Besides, these cells have regenerative capability.
+Mesenchymal stem cells are injected into the perianal fistulas to treat them because this type of cell is associated with immunomodulatory action which helps in lessening the inflammatory response, reduces the activation of CD4 T lymphocytes, and promotes the formation of regulatory T-Cells.
+Besides, these cells have the ability to regenerate.
 Thus, with this method, fistulas get treated and healed better.

-Best doctors for treatment of anal fistulas at Yashoda Hospital & Research Centre, Nehru Nagar, Ghaziabad, the best in the whole of Delhi NCR:
+If you are looking for doctors who are well-experienced and thoroughly know about anal fistula and its treatment, check out Yashoda Hospital and Research Centre, Nehru Nagar, Ghaziabad, the best in the whole of Delhi NCR:

-Dr. Ashish Gautam is a renowned and extremely experienced gastrointestinal, bariatric and trauma surgeon, the best in Delhi NCR.
-He has performed over 20,000 laparoscopic procedures such as lap colorectal, lap bariatric, laparoscopic common bile duct surgeries and video-assisted thoracoscopic surgeries.
+Dr Ashish Gautam is a renowned and extremely experienced gastrointestinal, bariatric, and trauma surgeon, the most experienced in Delhi NCR.
+He has performed over 20,000 laparoscopic procedures such as lap colorectal, lap bariatric, laparoscopic common bile duct surgeries, and video-assisted thoracoscopic surgeries.

-Apart from the previously mentioned achievements, Dr. Ashish Gautam is famous for his expertise in serious trauma and gunshot injury surgeries along with treating breast disease and cancer surgeries.
-He also has experience in thyroid and parathyroid surgeries through advanced minimal access approach.
+Apart from the previously mentioned achievements, Dr Gautam is famous for his expertise in serious trauma and gunshot injury surgeries along with treating breast disease and cancer surgeries.
+He alsohas experience in thyroid and parathyroid surgery through an advanced minimal access approach.